At A Glance

 Salary and Benefits

-Our teacher’s salary is based on the level of education and years of experience, ranging from to $42,550 to $59,560.
+Our teacher’s salary is based on the level of education and years of experience, ranging from $42,550 to $59,560.
 Benefits include full tuition remission for children who attend the school, 12 sick days per year during a 168-day school year, support on BC Medical Services Plan payments as well as an extended benefits plan.
 We also provide teachers with financial support for Waldorf training and other professional development activities.

 Why you’ll love it here